 - France's Agence Française de Développement (who report data on activities cumulatively).

-- The Federal Government of the United States who have only reported up until July 2021.
+- The Federal Government of the United States who have reported poorly and not yet to the end of 2021.

 Table A1: Key bilateral donors, IFIs and multilateral institutions used in the analysis of IATI disbursements and commitments